microsoft/redhat-mw-cloud-quickstart/jboss-eap-multinode-singlevm-rhel7/README.md

 ## Licenses, Subscriptions and Costs

-If you select the offer as PAYG (Pay-As-You-Go), the template will deploy RHEL 7.7 Pay-As-You-Go image which carries a separate hourly charge that is in addition to Microsoft's Linux VM rates.
+If you select the RHEL OS License type as PAYG (Pay-As-You-Go), the template will deploy RHEL 7.7 Pay-As-You-Go image which carries a separate hourly charge that is in addition to Microsoft's Linux VM rates.
 In this case the VM will be licensed automatically after the instance is launched for the first time and total price of the VM consists of the base Linux VM price plus RHEL VM image surcharge.
 See [Red Hat Enterprise Linux pricing](https://azure.microsoft.com/en-us/pricing/details/virtual-machines/red-hat/) for details.
 You also need to have a Red Hat account to register to Red Hat Subscription Manager (RHSM) and install JBoss EAP.
 To use the Enterprise Application Platform your RHSM account needs EAP entitlement.
 You can get an evaluation account for EAP from [here](https://access.redhat.com/products/red-hat-jboss-enterprise-application-platform/evaluation).

-If you select the Offer as BYOS (Bring-Your-Own-Subscription) for deploying the template, your RHSM account must have both Red Hat Enterprise Linux entitlement (for subscribing the RHEL OS for the VM) and EAP entitlement and you will have to enter both the pool IDs as mentioned in the template.
+If you select the RHEL OS License type as BYOS (Bring-Your-Own-Subscription) for deploying the template, your RHSM account must have both Red Hat Enterprise Linux entitlement (for subscribing the RHEL OS for the VM) and EAP entitlement and you will have to enter both the pool IDs as mentioned in the template.
 To provision the RHEL-BYOS VM in your subscription, you will have to enable it in the Cloud Access from Red Hat portal.
 You can do that from [here](https://access.redhat.com/documentation/en-us/red_hat_subscription_management/1/html/red_hat_cloud_access_reference_guide/con-enable-subs).
 Once your Azure subscription is enabled, please follow this [link](https://docs.microsoft.com/en-us/azure/virtual-machines/workloads/redhat/byos) to accept the Marketplace terms for RHEL-BYOS image from your Azure subscription.

-Click [here](https://access.redhat.com/products/red-hat-subscription-management) to know more about RHSM and pricing.
+Click [here](https://access.redhat.com/products/red-hat-subscription-management) to know more about RHSM.

 ## Prerequisites